VertebrateResequencing/wr/jobqueue/testdata/README.md

 part red (deleted).
-The BUG was that refreshing the page (a fresh websocket connection) made `echo` reappear, even though it now has only terminal members (complete + deleted, no live job): a freshly loaded page must show nothing for a complete-only / deleted-only RepGroup.
+The BUG was that refreshing the page (a fresh websocket connection) made `echo` reappear, even though it now has only terminal members (complete + deleted, no live job): a freshly loaded page must show nothing for a RepGroup that has any deleted terminal contribution and no live jobs.

-The fix is server-side: the seed a freshly-connected (or refreshed) client receives must include a RepGroup only if it has at least one live job, send its live states plus complete, and never send deleted; complete-only / deleted-only RepGroups are omitted (`jobqueue/statusstate.go` `liveSeedLocked`).
+The fix is server-side: the seed a freshly-connected (or refreshed) client receives must send live states plus complete for RepGroups with live jobs, send normally completed RepGroups as complete-only, and never send deleted;
+deleted-only and complete+deleted-only RepGroups are omitted (`jobqueue/statusstate.go` `liveSeedLocked`).
 The frontend renders whatever RepGroups the server sends, so `screenshot.mjs` models the server seed in JS (`computeSeed`) and drives the real `websocket-handler.js` against it.
 Phase 1 keeps a page open while `echo` completes then is removed and asserts the red `(deleted)` bar shows live (the 260625-6 live-retain / transient-red guarantee).
 Phase 2 opens a brand-new page (a refresh) whose fresh-connect seed is computed from the post-removal state and asserts the `echo` row is absent.

-`WR_FIXTURE_SEED` selects how the fresh-connect seed is computed: `filtered` (default) is the live-only seed the fixed server sends, so `echo` is omitted and the refresh assertion passes; `unfiltered` is the pre-fix server seed (every RepGroup, including deleted), which re-sends `echo`, so the refresh assertion fails and reproduces the bug.
+`WR_FIXTURE_SEED` selects how the fresh-connect seed is computed: `filtered` (default) is the filtered seed the fixed server sends, so `echo` is omitted and the refresh assertion passes; `unfiltered` is the pre-fix server seed (every RepGroup, including deleted), which re-sends `echo`, so the refresh assertion fails and reproduces the bug.
 The live-phase assertions are identical for both.